 Does taking hydroxychloroquine increase the chance of birth defects?

-Every pregnancy starts out with a 3-5% chance of having a birth defect.
-This is called the background risk.
-Most studies looking at the use of hydroxychloroquine to treat rheumatic disease in pregnancy have not found an increased chance for birth defects.
+Most studies looking at the use of hydroxychloroquine to treat rheumatic disease in pregnancy have not found an increased chance of birth defects.

-Does taking hydroxychloroquine in pregnancy increase the chance of other pregnancy-related problems?
+Does taking hydroxychloroquine increase the chance of other pregnancy-related problems?

-Studies do not suggest that hydroxychloroquine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-Having malaria or lupus in pregnancy might increase the chance for preterm delivery.
-Hydroxychloroquine might benefit pregnancies by reducing lupus.
+Studies do not suggest that hydroxychloroquine increases the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Having malaria or lupus in pregnancy might increase the chance of preterm delivery.

-Lupus in a person who is pregnant can lead to symptoms of lupus in the baby.
-The most serious complication of this neonatal lupus is a heart rhythm problem called congenital heart block.
-Hydroxychloroquine might reduce the chance of congenital heart block in pregnancies at increased chance for this condition.
+When a woman who is pregnant has lupus, it can lead to symptoms of lupus in the baby (called neonatal lupus).
+The most serious complication of neonatal lupus is a heart rhythm problem called congenital heart block.
+Hydroxychloroquine might reduce the chance of congenital heart block in pregnancies that are at an increased risk for this condition.

 Damage to the inner lining of the eye (called retinopathy) is an uncommon side effect of taking hydroxychloroquine.
-This has raised a theoretical concern that taking hydroxychloroquine in pregnancy could cause vision problems in the offspring.
-However, most studies on young children born to people who took hydroxychloroquine in pregnancy have not found an increase in eye problems.
+This has raised a theoretical (not proven) concern that taking hydroxychloroquine in pregnancy could cause vision problems in the offspring.
+However, most studies on young children born to women who took hydroxychloroquine in pregnancy have not found an increase in eye problems.

-Does taking hydroxychloroquine in pregnancy affect future behavior or learning for the child?
+Does taking hydroxychloroquine affect future behavior or learning for the child?

 Breastfeeding while taking hydroxychloroquine:

-Hydroxychloroquine gets into breastmilk in small amounts.
+Hydroxychloroquine passes into breast milk in small amounts.
 Studies on hydroxychloroquine in breastfeeding have reported no harmful effects on infants, including no effects on vision, hearing, or growth problems in children who were followed up to about 1 year of age.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes hydroxychloroquine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes hydroxychloroquine, could it affect fertility or increase the chance of birth defects?

-A review of studies on males who used medications to treat rheumatic disease at or near the time of conception did not find that hydroxychloroquine affected their fertility or pregnancy outcomes.
+A review of studies on men who used medications to treat rheumatic disease at or near the time of conception did not find that hydroxychloroquine affected fertility (ability to make healthy sperm) or pregnancy outcomes.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

-MotherToBaby is currently conducting a study looking at autoimmune diseases and the medications used to treat autoimmune diseases in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.
+MotherToBaby is currently conducting a study looking at autoimmune diseases and the medications used to treat autoimmune diseases.
+If you are interested in learning more, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.

 Please click here for references.